 Alton Brown biography

-Born on July 30, 1962, and raised in small-town Georgia, Alton Brown worked in film production for a decade before going to culinary school, and created Good Eats, which led to a successful career as a celebrity chef, best-selling author and Food Network star.
+Born on July 30, 1962, and raised in small-town Georgia, Alton Brown worked in film production for a decade before going to culinary school and creating Good Eats, which led to a successful career as a celebrity chef, best-selling author and Food Network star.

-Born on July 30, 1962 in Los Angeles, California, to parents from rural Georgia, Alton Brown moved back to Georgia with his family when he was 7.
+Chef, author and reality TV star Alton Brown was born on July 30, 1962, in Los Angeles, California, to parents from rural Georgia.
+Brown left California and moved to Georgia with his family when he was 7.
 His father, the publisher and editor of the local newspaper, committed suicide, and his mother remarried.